-Moreover, Sweden remains interested in selling the JAS Gripen-E to Finland, which has begun the process of replacing the Air Force’s F/A-18 C/D Hornet aircraft, which are scheduled to be retired between 2025 and 2030.
+Moreover, Sweden remains actively interested in selling the JAS Gripen-E to Finland, which has begun the process of replacing the Finnish Air Force’s F/A-18 C/D Hornet aircraft, which are scheduled to be retired between 2025 and 2030.

 Although government officials remain tight lipped, the increasingly closer military cooperation between Finland and Sweden advances the possibility that Finland may opt to pursue a replacement strategy that includes two different NATO-compatible fighter types, one of which could be the Gripen E.

-It is expected that future bilateral agreements will not only cover joint tasks and the sharing of naval ports and air bases, but will also allow each country to aid the other in the event of an armed attack.
+It is expected that future bilateral agreements will not only alone cover joint tasks and the sharing of naval ports and air bases, but will also allow each country to aid the other in the event of an hostile armed attack.

 "Finland and Sweden both operate outside of military alliances.
 We believe that this policy serves us well.
 We must rely on this experience in our assessment of the challenges currently facing us.
 Our military non-alignment contributes to the stability and security of Northern Europe as a whole.
 Even though we are not members in NATO, we cooperate with the organization.
 We have also a strong trans-Atlantic link," the statement read.

 The unified approach being taken by Sweden and Finland to regional and European defense and security challenges suggest that neither country is eager to rush into joining a major military alliance such as NATO, said Ulf Kehl, a Berlin-based political analyst.